dspark8916/ReadMeGenerator/README.md

 * [Questions](#questions)

 ## Installation
-For this project you run to run 'npm i' to install a package.json file and 'npm i inquirer' to install the inquirer package.
+Make sure repo includes a package.json with required dependencies by running 'npm init' and also make sure to run 'npm i inquirer' to install the inquirer package so that it runs properly.

 ## Usage
-Run 'node .\\index.js' to receieve prompts to enter data that will be filled in to the ReadMe.
+To be able to quickly create a professional README for a new project.

 ## License
-MIT
+This application is covered under the following license: MIT License.

 ### Contributing
-Anyone that would like to contribute is able to do so.
+When contributing to this repository, before making a change please first discuss the change you wish to make via email with the owners of this repository.
+Thank you.

 ### Tests
-undefined
+You can test this application by running 'npm run test' command in the terminal.

 ### Questions
-If you have additional questions and would like to reach out to me please feel free to do so at the following email: dmicevski89@yahoo.com.
+If you have additional questions and would like to reach out to me please feel free to do so at the following email: dimitarm01@gmail.com.
 Thank you.

-Check Out My Github Page:
+Check Out My Github Page Below:
 [Github](https://github.com/dspark8916)